davidtoniolo/youconfapp/README.md

 This is the official Google Play Services Library.

-It is integrated to use GoogleMaps API v2 for Android.
-The pom.xml is not part of the original project.
+It is integrated to use [GoogleMaps Android API v2](https://developers.google.com/maps/documentation/android).
+The pom.xml is just added to build it with Maven, it is not part of the offical sources.

 /youconfapp_app